ruby-processing/propane/_posts/2017-01-20-processing-api.md

 ### The processing-api

 Most of the processing methods, as explained in the [Processing Language API][processing], are available as instance methods on your Propane::App. (frame_rate, ellipse, and the 158 others.)
 This makes it easy as pie to use them within your sketch, but you should prefer snake case to camel case and there are some caveats.
+NB: you do need to explicitly create a [settings][settings] method in propane.

 ``` ruby
 #!/usr/bin/env jruby